Course type: Undergraduate degree

 FISC Foundation: 6.2, A Levels: 7, IB Diploma: 25, Gao Kao: Tier Two

 Biodiversity and Conservation is a specialisation within a Bachelor of Science.
-This specialisation is also available within the 4 year Bachelor of Science (Honours).
+This specialisation is also available within the 4 year Bachelor of Science (Honours) (Biodiversity and Conservation).

 What will I study?